eltay89/eltay89.github.io/_posts/2025-08-24-fine-tune-gemma3-saudi-unsloth.md

 This post documents my idea for fine-tuning a small AI model to create a helpful assistant focused on Saudi Arabia.
 I wanted a model that understands the culture, history, and modern changes happening in the Kingdom.
 I'll walk you through the entire process, from generating the data to saving a final, usable model file.

 We'll use Google's `gemma-3-270m-it` model and the Unsloth library, which makes the whole process fast enough to run in a free Google Colab notebook.
+`please note that you may use: unsloth/gemma-3-1b-it, unsloth/gemma-3-4b-it`

 ## The Core Idea: Creating the Right Data